-Current members of the EMERGE New Haven Program will be telling their stories of the American Criminal Justice System.
-EMERGE is a social organization in New Haven committed to helping formerly incarcerated individuals reintegrate into society.
+Current members of the Emerge New Haven Program tell their stories of the American Criminal Justice System.

 MNH Auditorium, North Haven Campus

 Locking Up Our Own: Crime and Punishment in Black America

 By James Forman Jr.